From the dish, to sound. TasteTune creates music inspired by flavor.

 Although the seasoning is relatively mild, this dish allows you to enjoy the delicious flavor of the fish.

-In addition, Chebjen is registered as a UNESCO Intangible Cultural Heritage.
+Additionally, Chebjen is said to be registered as a UNESCO Intangible Cultural Heritage.

 セネガル式(元祖)